epam/NGB/docs/md/cli/typical-tasks.md

 ## Configure NGB CLI to use appropriate NGB instance

-If NGB instance is installed on a remote machine (i.e. can not be addressed via loopback interface `localhost`), then `set_srv` command should be used to perform configuration
+If NGB instance is installed on a remote machine (i.e. cannot be addressed via loopback interface `localhost`), then `set_srv` command should be used to perform configuration

 Assuming that NGB instance is installed to a server named `ngb.my-domain.com` the following command should be used: